UnitConversion/unitConversion/documents/general/latmodref.rst

 * **retrieveLattice**

-    Retrieve lattice geometric layout with magnetic strength.
-A proper lattice deck could be able to be generated from the retrieved data.
+    Retrieves lattice geometric layout with magnetic strength.
+It should be possible to generate a proper lattice deck from the retrieved data.
-    All information are provided here, which is able to construct a desired lattice deck.
+    All information needed to construct a desired lattice deck are provided here.

     **keywords** for searching: ::